 “20”, I said with confidence.
 I had read a news report about it recently and I felt certain with my answer, even though it seemed like a ridiculously high number.

 “55”, he said.

-My last visit to Sihanoukville was in 2012, and at that point it was known for being a refuge for western drug addicts and sexpats, Russian mafia, and for backpackers heading to the nearby islands.
-That element is still there, but now it mixed in with the new element of casino tourists.
+My last visit to Sihanoukville was in 2012, and at that point, it was known for being a refuge for western drug addicts and sexpats, Russian mafia, and for backpackers heading to the nearby islands.
+That element is still there, but now it is mixed in with the new element of casino tourists.